PointlessAI/2-ChatGPT-bots-go-on-a-date/README.md

-# ChatGPT AI dating profiles
+# 2 ChatGPT bots talking to eachother in the terminal
-# Two ChatGPTs going on a date, applications in online dating AI profiles or forum AI bots.
+# Two ChatGPTs go on a date.
+## Applications in online dating AI profiles or forum AI bots.
 **Warning:** These scripts are under development.
 Use at your own risk.
 ## To run, clone then cd to dir, then execute main.py
 ## In terminal: export OPENAI_API_KEY=[OPENAI API KEY]